Please email firstname.lastname@example.org for further information.

 |Non-work visits||Increasing trend||There has been an increase since 2016 in the proportion of residents visiting the central city on a weekly basis for non-work reasons.
 Further information.|

-Almost 90 per cent of respondents agreed that the central city provided a range of restaurants, cafes and bars.
+Almost 90% of respondents agreed that the central city provided a range of restaurants, cafes and bars.

-Two thirds of respondents agreed there is a range of things to do in the central city for families/children.
+Almost 70% agreed there is a range of things to do in the central city for everyone.
 Further information.

 |Tourist satisfaction with the range of things to do|| Snapshot